Random walks in Euclidean space: The Local Limit Theorem

 We finish the paper with the proof of Theorem \ref{th_local}.
-Since we do not assume that $\mu$ satisfies $(SSR)$, we need to find a suitable replacement for Proposition \ref{pr_high}.
-In this case, our estimate is weaker; we are no longer able to control the dependence of the constants on $r$ for large values of $r$.
-We give these estimates in the next two sections.
-Using these, we will still be able to conclude the local limit theorem but only on scales $O(1)$ in contrast to Theorem \ref{th_main}.
+The proof is again based on Plancherel's formula and estimates on $\wh\nu_l$, the Fourier transform of the law of the random walk.
+For the frequency range $|\xi|\le l^{-1/2+\e}$, we again use Proposition \ref{pr_low}.
+However, we do not assume that $\mu$ satisfies $(SSR)$, so we need to find a suitable replacement for Proposition \ref{pr_high} in estimating $\wh\nu_l(\xi)$ in the frequency range $ l^{-1/2+\e}\le|\xi|\le R$, where $R$ is an arbitrary fixed number.
+Our bounds will depend on $R$ in an uncontrolled fashion, so we will be able to conclude the Local Limit Theorem only on scales $O(1)$ in contrast to Theorem \ref{th_main}.

 We introduce some notation.
-Recall that $G$ is the closure of the group generated by $\supp(\wt\mu*\mu)$ and $\supp(\mu)$ is contained in the coset $\g_0G$.
+Recall that $G$ is the closure of the group generated by $\supp\wt\mu*\mu$ and $\supp\mu$ is contained in the coset $\g_0G$.
 We denote by $K$ the closure of $\t(G)$ and by $K^\circ$ its connected component.
 By Lemma \ref{lm_normalize}, we can assume that $K$ is normalized by $\t(\g_0)$.